HarperDB/documentation/docs/deployments/harper-cloud/instance-size-hardware-specs.md

 # Instance Size Hardware Specs

-While HarperDB Cloud bills by RAM, each instance has other specifications associated with the RAM selection.
+While Harper Cloud bills by RAM, each instance has other specifications associated with the RAM selection.
 The following table describes each instance size in detail\*.

 | AWS EC2 Instance Size | RAM (GiB) | # vCPUs | Network (Gbps) | Processor                              |
 | --------------------- | --------- | ------- | -------------- | -------------------------------------- |